← Industry Insights

 4: Trade-Based Laundering:

 Trade-based laundering involves manipulating the price, quantity, or quality of a trade transaction to move money across borders.
-This method is often used with other money laundering techniques to further obscure the origin of illicit funds.
-By over or under-invoicing goods and services, money launderers can move significant amounts of money while making the transactions appear as legitimate trade activities.
+Often, money launderers combine this method with other techniques to further conceal the source of illicit funds.
+By over- or under-invoicing goods and services, money launderers can move significant amounts of money while making the transactions appear as legitimate trade activities.

 Each presents challenges for financial institutions and regulatory bodies aiming to detect and prevent money laundering.
 A thorough understanding of these methods is the first step toward effective anti-money laundering strategies.